dusk-network/plonk/.github/CODE_OF_CONDUCT.md

 an environment where participants feel welcome and safe.

-Reports should be directed to Emanuele Francioni <emanuele@dusk.network>, the Project Steward(s) for Dusk Network.
+Reports should be directed to Emanuele Francioni <emanuele@dusk.network>, the Project Steward(s) for Dusk.
 It is the Project Steward’s duty to receive and address reported violations of the code of conduct.
 They will then work with a committee consisting of representatives from the Dusk Network BV team.
 If for any reason you are uncomfortable reaching out to the Project Steward, please email